dcambur/django-mit-test/README.md

 as per condition the endpoints for the resource creation and update are restricted to only the owners of the said products.

+P.S. there are things which can be done (but sadly I don't have time on them anymore):
+- Auth from Profile application separation
+- Better frontend styling (using bootstrap for example)
+- Unit Tests
+- Deploy via gunicorn
+- Real time notification broadcasts for product creation to users

 ## Prerequisites

 Before starting, ensure you have the following installed: